VA2QED/frame-of-references/notes.md

 For the purposes of this video, we are only going to discuss inertial reference frames.
 So, what is an *inetial* frame of reference?
-An Inertial reference frame is a frames of references which itself is not experiencing a force, or "pushes and pulls".
+An Inertial reference frame is one that either does not move or moves at a constant speed, with zero acceleration, without changing direction.
+An isolated object in this refernce frame would not experience any forces, or "pushes and pulls".
 For example, if your reference frame is a car moving at a constant velocity, then that is an inertial reference frame.
-However, a car that is speeding up or slowing down is not an inertial reference frame.
+However, a car that is speeding up, slowing down or making a turn (i.e : changing direction) is not considered an inertial reference frame.

 ```python
 class InertialReferenceFrameDisclaimer(Scene)